 The first off-shore oil well was drilled there in 1820, and today, oil and gas production are the two biggest industries in the area, followed by fishing and tourism.

-Do you have any interesting facts about the Caspian Sea that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the Caspian Sea?
+Share them in the comments below!